pyt-team/challenge-icml-2024/README.md

 - **Edges**: Bonds between atoms.
 - **2-cells**: Rings in the molecule.

-This pull request is done under the team formed by: Bertran Miquel Oliver, Manel Gil, Alexis Molina
+This pull request is done under the team formed by: Bertran Miquel Oliver, Manel Gil Sorribes, Alexis Molina

 ## Questions